 When all conditions specified in the

-on: section are met, deployment for this
+on: section are met, your build will deploy.

-branchName of the branch.
+branch: name of the branch.
 If omitted, this defaults to the

 app-specific branch, or

 master.
 If the branch name is not known ahead of time, you can specify

 all_branches: trueinstead of

 branch:and use other conditions to control your deployment.

 go: for language runtimes that support multiple versions, you can limit the deployment to happen only on the job that matches a specific version.